varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 It's quite simple, really.
 Lets stop and think about this for a moment.
 As you can see you can define how you choose backends based on really arbitrary data.
 You want to send mobile devices to a different backend?
-No problem. if (req.User-agent ~ /mobile/) .. should do the trick.
+No problem. ``if (req.User-agent ~ /mobile/) ..`` should do the trick.

 Backends and virtual hosts in Varnish
 -------------------------------------

 Varnish fully supports virtual hosts.
-They might work in a somewhat counter intuitive fashion since they are never declared explicitly.
-You set up the routing of incoming HTTP requests in vcl_recv.
-If you want this routing to be done on the basis of virtual hosts you just need to inspect req.http.host.
+They might however work in a somewhat counter intuitive fashion since they are never declared explicitly.
+You set up the routing of incoming HTTP requests in `vcl_recv`.
+If you want this routing to be done on the basis of virtual hosts you just need to inspect `req.http.host`.

 You can have something like this:::